LioraW/compiler/README.txt

 For easy compilation use "Make".
 Execution:
-./scanner (it will take input from stdin until you type "EOF") OR ./scanner testFile.sp2022 (.sp2022 is a required extension type) ./scanner < testFile.sp2022
+./scanner (it will take input from stdin until you type "EOF") OR ./scanner testFile.sp2022 (.sp2022 is a required extension type) OR ./scanner < testFile.sp2022